JTaisey389/reading-notes201.md/Read02.md

 2. Giving instructions

 ### Statements
 - A script is a series of instructions that a computer can follow one-by-one.
-Each individual instruction or step is known as a statement.
+Each instruction or step is known as a statement.

 ### Comments
-- Wiriting comments to explain what your code does is a good practice.
+- Writing comments to explain what your code does is a good practice.
 It's a great way for you to navigate the written code and understand what you have written.

 ### What is a variable
 - A script will have to temporarily store the bits of information it needs to do its job.
-It can sotre this data in variables, variables change or vary each time a script runs.
+It can store this data in variables, variables change, or vary each time a script runs.

 ### Data Types
-- JavaScript destinguishes between number, strings, and true or false values known as booleans.
-These are all data types which include, numbers, strings and booleans.
+- JavaScript distinguishes between numbers, strings, and true or false values known as booleans.
+These are all data types which include, numbers, strings, and booleans.

 ### Arrays
 - An array is a special type of variable.
 It doesn't just store one value; it stores a list of values.
-Within arrays you have values that are accessed as if they are in a numbered list.
+Within arrays, you have values that are accessed as if they are in a numbered list.

+### Expressions
+- An expression evaluates into a single value.
+In general, there are two types of expressions.
+Expressions that assign just a value to a variable, or an expression that uses two or more values to return a single value.
+- Within an expression there are things called operators; they allow programmers to create a single value from one or more values.

 ### Table of Contents
 - [Read 01 Introductions to HTML and JavaScript](Read01.md)